Capital Investment Advisors LLC Sells 3,496 Shares of BlackRock Corporate High Yield Fund, Inc. (NYSE:HYT)

-Capital Investment Advisors LLC cut its holdings in BlackRock Corporate High Yield Fund, Inc. (NYSE:HYT – Get Rating) by 1.9% during the 4th quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 179,700 shares of the investment management company’s stock after selling 3,496 shares during the quarter.
-Capital Investment Advisors LLC’s holdings in BlackRock Corporate High Yield Fund were worth $1,571,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Capital Investment Advisors LLC cut its stake in BlackRock Corporate High Yield Fund, Inc. (NYSE:HYT – Get Rating) by 1.9% in the fourth quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 179,700 shares of the investment management company’s stock after selling 3,496 shares during the period.
+Capital Investment Advisors LLC’s holdings in BlackRock Corporate High Yield Fund were worth $1,571,000 as of its most recent filing with the Securities and Exchange Commission.

-Other large investors also recently modified their holdings of the company.
-Cetera Advisor Networks LLC lifted its holdings in shares of BlackRock Corporate High Yield Fund by 1.5% during the second quarter.
-Cetera Advisor Networks LLC now owns 68,590 shares of the investment management company’s stock valued at $654,000 after purchasing an additional 991 shares during the last quarter.
-Concourse Financial Group Securities Inc. lifted its holdings in shares of BlackRock Corporate High Yield Fund by 37.2% during the second quarter.
-Concourse Financial Group Securities Inc. now owns 4,138 shares of the investment management company’s stock valued at $39,000 after purchasing an additional 1,121 shares during the last quarter.
-Baird Financial Group Inc. lifted its holdings in shares of BlackRock Corporate High Yield Fund by 2.6% during the second quarter.
-Baird Financial Group Inc. now owns 56,583 shares of the investment management company’s stock valued at $539,000 after purchasing an additional 1,424 shares during the last quarter.
-Marks Group Wealth Management Inc lifted its holdings in shares of BlackRock Corporate High Yield Fund by 1.3% during the second quarter.
-Marks Group Wealth Management Inc now owns 119,216 shares of the investment management company’s stock valued at $1,136,000 after purchasing an additional 1,582 shares during the last quarter.
-Finally, Advisors Capital Management LLC lifted its holdings in shares of BlackRock Corporate High Yield Fund by 13.6% during the third quarter.
-Advisors Capital Management LLC now owns 13,291 shares of the investment management company’s stock valued at $117,000 after purchasing an additional 1,591 shares during the last quarter.
+Other institutional investors also recently modified their holdings of the company.
+Baird Financial Group Inc. raised its stake in shares of BlackRock Corporate High Yield Fund by 2.6% in the second quarter.
+Baird Financial Group Inc. now owns 56,583 shares of the investment management company’s stock worth $539,000 after acquiring an additional 1,424 shares during the last quarter.
+Cetera Advisors LLC raised its stake in shares of BlackRock Corporate High Yield Fund by 16.7% in the second quarter.
+Cetera Advisors LLC now owns 35,147 shares of the investment management company’s stock worth $335,000 after acquiring an additional 5,031 shares during the last quarter.
+Claybrook Capital LLC bought a new position in shares of BlackRock Corporate High Yield Fund in the third quarter worth about $99,000.
+Shaker Financial Services LLC bought a new position in shares of BlackRock Corporate High Yield Fund in the third quarter worth about $160,000.
+Finally, Bramshill Investments LLC raised its stake in shares of BlackRock Corporate High Yield Fund by 58.7% in the second quarter.
+Bramshill Investments LLC now owns 5,689,204 shares of the investment management company’s stock worth $54,218,000 after acquiring an additional 2,103,637 shares during the last quarter.

 BlackRock Corporate High Yield Fund Announces Dividend